mlibrary/keycard/docs/authentication.rst

 * **Visitor** -- a person with no identification or affiliation whatsoever;
   effectively unrecognized by any means
 * **Guest** -- a person with some identification or affiliation; recognized, but transient, that is, not holding an account of any sort
 * **Member** -- a person with identification; recognized, holding an account

-As far as classifying users, there are three dimensions to consider.
-A user may have only one status in a given dimension:

-* **Identification** -- Anonymous, Unnamed, Named
-* **Affiliation** -- Unaffiliated, Affiliated
-* **Account Status** -- Nonmember, Member
+* **Non-Member** -- TODO: a person without identification; unrecognized, does not have an account or could they?

-Not all combinations are sensible for determining business rules.
-For example, membership requires some form of identification, so there can be no anonymous members.
+Not all combinations are sensible.
+For example, membership requires some form of identification, so there cannot be an anonymous member.

-To aid consideration of the rules for an application, this table names all of the unique combinations, which are further defined below.
+This table names all of the unique combinations that can be used by an application, which are further defined below.
 It does not imply that all applications should have seven user types, but that each combination has unique characteristics that may need to be handled differently.
-A given application may exclude certain types or treat different types the same in many ways.
+A given application may exclude certain types or treat different types the same.
 For example, an application may completely disregard identification for Guests, treating them all the same.

+TODO: This table makes no sense to me at all.
+What are the headings and where did they come
+      from?
+What happened to "identified"?
+I really expected to see the above terms combined together to form the below terms.

 .. csv-table::
-   :header: "", "Unaffiliated Nonmember", "Unaffiliated Member", "Affiliated Nonmember", "Affiliated Member"
+   :header: "", "Unaffiliated Non-member", "Unaffiliated Member", "Affiliated Non-member", "Affiliated Member"
    :stub-columns: 1

    "Anonymous", "Visitor (Public)", "--", "Unknown Guest", "--"